Get involved with the restoration of Winsford Cottage Hospital

 Winsford Cottage Hospital in Devon is a unique example of an unaltered, purpose-built Victorian cottage hospital.
 It was designed by C.F.A.
 Voysey, widely regarded as one of the finest architects of the Arts & Crafts movement.
 Grade II* listed, the hospital has been on the Heritage at Risk register since 2009.

 In June 2017, we launched our appeal to save this Arts and Crafts gem.
-We were delighted to succesfully raise £1.5million to rescue Winsford thanks to our generous supporters and a grant from the Heritage Lottery Fund.
+We were delighted to successfully raise £1.5million to rescue Winsford thanks to our generous supporters and a grant from the Heritage Lottery Fund.
 Local contractors have started work on site and they are off to a great start.

 The Day Room, which was added to the building in the 1960’s, has been carefully removed and we have discovered the original floor tiles of the terrace, under inches of concrete.
 It is satisfying to see the exterior of the building returning back to its original layout, with Voysey’s generous terrace designed to encourage rest and recuperation in the fresh Devon air.
 The glass and iron canopies at the rear of each wing have also been carefully taken down, ready to be restored.